heremaps/gluecodium/docs/documentation_conventions.md

   applicable) `@NotNull` tag.
 * Name of the error enum type (if present), prefixed with `\retval`.

-### Attribute comment
-* Method comments for attribute accessors have their first character in lowercase.
-* Method comment for attribute getter method is prefixed with `Gets `.
-* Method comment for attribute setter method is prefixed with `Sets `.

 ### Deprecation message
 Deprecation message is added with `\deprecated` Doxygen tag.